ramonauble/db-js/readme.md

  the **envelope** page contains one ADSR envelope, to allow control over the dynamics of the sound.\
  the envelope is retriggered whenever a NOTE ON event is received. it will always retrigger from its previous position (level). the release stage is executed on the final NOTE OFF event (last held key released).\
  the first four sliders provide control over **attack**, **decay**, **sustain** and **release**, in order from left to right.\
- the fifth slider determines the shape of the attack & decay/release curves, from **exponential** (fully down) to **linear** (fully up); intermediate values result in a smooth interpolation between the two shapes.\
+ the fifth slider determines the shape of the attack & decay/release curves, from **exponential** (fully down) to **linear** (fully up); intermediate values result in a continuous interpolation between the two shapes.\
- the final slider controls the peak value, effectively setting the maximum loudness level of the envelope. the maximum sustain level is bounded by this value.
+ the final slider controls the peak value, effectively setting the maximum loudness level of the envelope. the maximum sustain level is then bounded by this value.

 ### crush
 ----------------------------------------------------
- the **crush** page is comprised of 6 separate sample rate/bit reduction effect units.\
+ the **crush** page is comprised of 6 separate sample rate/bit reduction effects (one per partial).\
- the sample rate reduction is keytracked & related to the frequency of each of the partials.\
+ the sample rate reduction is keytracked & related to the frequency of the associated partial.\
  the position of each drawbar sets the amount of reduction for the corresponding partial.\
  this page can be used to add anything between a subtle sparkle to a fully reduced distortion, to each of the partials individually.

 ## SEQUENCER
 ----------------------------------------------------------------
- db features a robust note & trig sequencer, resting just beneath the synthesis window.\
+ db features a robust note & trig sequencer, positioned directly beneath the synthesis window.\
  the sequencer is based around 3 separate sequences - **two note sequences**, and **one trig sequence**.\
  to start/stop the sequencer, press the **spacebar**.